 - 17. If a student wishes to lodge a formal complaint against a faculty member, s/he is advised to first meet with the Deputy Chair or Chair of the Department. - 18.
 Some courses are not offered every semester, so students need to review periodically the schedule of classes posted by the HNSC department office (4123 Ingersoll Hall). - 19.
 If questions arise that an individual faculty advisor is unable to assist the student with or the faculty member is on sabbatical or not available, the student may contact the Deputy Chair.

 Some Recommendations for Students

 Below are some "tips" for HNSC majors.
-Several of these recommendations have already been presented in this Handbook and some are new.
 Please read this section carefully.